cvlab-epfl/wide-depth-range-pose/README.md

-please concat the first author for details.
+Please contact the first author for details.